Committed to improving the lives of children

 Board of Directors

-Geoffrey Plague, President and Founder
+Geoffrey Plague, President

 Geoff spent nearly 15 years as a senior staff member in the United States Congress, and has taught courses on Congress and foreign policy at Georgetown University and St. Mary’s College of Maryland.
 His international experience includes leading teams of Habitat for Humanity volunteers in the construction of homes in sub-Saharan Africa, serving on international election observation missions with the OSCE, and participating in official Congressional delegations to more than a dozen countries.